Autoimmune hemolysis (warm/cold)

 Pathophysiology

-Warm AIHA – Extravascular hemolysis
+Warm AIHA — extravascular hemolysis:

 • IgG binds RBC surface antigens (mainly Rh) at body temperature.

-Cold AIHA – Intravascular hemolysis
+Cold AIHA — complement-mediated / intravascular hemolysis:

-Mnemonic – Cold antigen targets
+Cold antigen targets

-Mycoplasma → anti-I | EBV (mononucleosis) → anti-i (small "i" for "infants/immature"-like antigen seen in EBV).
+Mycoplasma → anti-I | EBV (mononucleosis) → anti-i (small "i" for the immature/fetal-type antigen seen in EBV).

 جملة تذكرية